faithruth/kanzu-support-desk/readme.txt

 = Can my customers log tickets by sending me an email? =

-With an optional add-on activated, yes they can.
+With an [optional add-on activated](https://kanzucode.com/downloads/kanzu-support-desk-mail), yes they can.
 By default though, they can use a support form on your website

 = Where can I find KSD documentation and user guides? =

-For help setting-up and configuring KSD, please refer to our [user guide](https://kanzucode.com/documentation/wordpress-customer-service-plugin-ksd-getting-started/)
+For help setting-up and configuring KSD, please refer to our [user guide](https://kanzucode.com/kb_topic/kb-kanzu-support-desk/)

-= Where can I get support? =

-If you get stuck, please ask for help on the [KSD Support Forum](http://kanzucode.com/forums/forum/wp-kanzu-support-desk/)

 = Will KSD work with my theme? =

 Yes, it will

+= Can a customer reply to the agent email from his inbox? =

+You'd need to have [the email add-on](https://kanzucode.com/downloads/kanzu-support-desk-mail) active for this to work

+= Can an agent delete a ticket? =

+No. Only supervisors and administrators can delete tickets

 == Screenshots ==